rufio-tf2/minimal-class-selection/README.md

 - Anchor to the left of the screen to get it out of the way
 - Swap the custom fonts to built-in fonts
 - Refactor hardcoded x/y position values for relative positions to group the core stuff
+- Disable visibility for offscreen elements

 This is meant to only be used with TF2's default HUD as a minimal change, rather than worked into another custom HUD.
 I don't use custom HUDs, and I made this for myself.

 ## Positioning the box around the screen

+Currently, it's anchored to the top-left of the screen so that chat text is still visible while in the class selection screen.
+The trade-off is that it now overlaps with the Engineer's buildings HUD.

-Now that I have all of the element positioned as a group, to move the class selection box, you only need to move the position of the `"MainBG"` element in the `classselection.res` file (and the `classselection_sc.res` file?
-I don't know what that's used for.)
+If you want to move the box around, you (now) only need to move the position of the `"MainBG"` element in the `classselection.res` file and the `classselection_sc.res` file (I don't know what the `_sc` file is used for but I've been maintaining parity for the overlap.)

-For example:
+For example, this changes the `ypos` from `0` to `100`:

 ```diff
 "MainBG"